|

 disagreement about the nature of the cause, the nature of the problem.
 The constraint machines were considered to

-be identified and fully exploited already so they couldn’t be the cause.
+be identified and fully exploited already so they couldn’t

-Therefore the “nature” of the problem was identified as batching
+of the problem was identified as batching policy.
+Therefore the “direction” of the solution

-didn’t address the real core issue).
+address the real core issue).
 Thus I find the previous verbalizations lacking in

 this distinction between the extent of the problem and the true nature and